ray-project/ray/rllib/benchmarks/torch_compile/README.md

 )
 ```

-This benchmark script runs PPO algorithm with default model architecture for Atari-Breakout game.
+This benchmark script runs PPO algorithm with the default model architecture for Atari-Breakout game.
 It will run the training for `n` iterations for both compiled and non-compiled RLModules and reports the speedup.
-Note that negative speedups values means a slow down when you compile the module.
+Note that negative speedup values mean a slowdown when you compile the module.

 To run the the benchmark script you need a ray cluster comprise of at least 129 CPUs (2x64 + 1) and 2 GPUs.
 If this is not accessible to you, you can change the number of sampling workers and batch size to make the requirements smaller.